Waujito/youtubeUnblock/README.md

 If you are on Chromium you may have to disable *kyber* (the feature that makes the TLS *ClientHello* very big).
 I've got the problem with it on router, so to escape possible errors, so it is better to disable it: in `chrome://flags` search for kyber and switch it to disabled state.
 Alternatively you may set `--sni-detection=brute` and probably adjust `--sni-domains` flag.

 If your browser is using QUIC it may not work properly.
 Disable it in Chrome in `chrome://flags` and in Firefox `network.http.http{2,3}.enable(d)` in `about:config` option.

+It seems like some TSPUs started to block wrongseq packets, so you should play around with faking strategies.
+I personally recommend to start with `md5sum` faking strategy.

 ### TV